 Was named one of twelve 2003-04 White House Fellows, the nation's most prestigious program for leadership and public service.
 Selection is based on a record of remarkable professional achievement early in one's career, evidence of leadership potential, a proven commitment to public service, and the knowledge and skills necessary to contribute successfully at the highest levels of the federal government.
 After majoring in History at Carleton, Michael went on to simultaneously complete his M.D. at the University of Illinois College of Medicine and a J.D./M.P.H. at Boston University School of Law and School of Health.
 Director, Trauma Service and Association, Dire Shands Medical Center, Jacksonville, FL.

 Swartout, Jim.
 Class of 1991.
-"I married another Carl (Eileen Byrne, class of 1993), and we have four children together and live just outside Chicago.
-I run our family business.
-I'm actually reading Canterbury Tales at the moment, which unbelievably I never read cover to cover at Carleton.
-How is Professor Niles enjoying retirement?"
+"I married another Carl (Eileen Byrne, class of 1993).
+We have four children together and live just outside Chicago.
+I run our family business (President, Chief Operating Officer, Myerson, LLC)."

 Swartzbaugh, Laura.
 Class of 1989.
 American Studies.